-Figure 1: Detail of a typical two-dimensional GGH cell-lattice configuration.
+Figure 1.
+Detail of a typical two-dimensional GGH cell-lattice configuration.
 Each colored domain represents a single spatially-extended cell.
-The detail shows that each generalized cell is a set of cell-lattice sites (or pixel), i, with a unique index, $\sigma(\mathbf{i})$, here 4 or 7.
-The color denotes the cell type, $\tau(\sigma(\mathbf{i}))$.
+The detail shows that each generalized cell is a set of cell-lattice sites (or pixel), \vec{i} , with a unique index, $\sigma(\vec{i})$, here organs and organisms (4).

-Multi-cell simulations are useful to interpolate between single-cell and continuum-tissue extremes because cells provide a natural level of abstraction for simulation of tissues, organs and organisms (4).
 Treating cells phenomenologically reduces the millions of interactions of gene products to several behaviors: most cells can move, divide, die, differentiate, change shape, exert forces, secrete and absorb chemicals and electrical charges, and change their distribution of surface properties.
-The Glazier-Graner-Hogeweg (GGH) approach facilitates multiscale simulations by defining spatially extended generalized cells, which can represent clusters of cells, single cells, subcompartments of single cells or small subdomains of non-cellular materials.
-This flexible definition allows tuning of the level of detail in a simulation from intracellular to continuum without switching simulation framework to examine the effect of changing the level of detail on a macroscopic outcome, e.g., by switching from a coupled ordinary differential- equation (ODE) Reaction-Kinetics (RK) model of gene regulation to a Boolean description or from a simulation that includes subcellular structures to one that neglects them.
+The Glazier-Graner-Hogeweg (GGH) approach facilitates multiscale simulations by defining spatially-extended generalized cells, which can represent clusters of cells, single cells, sub-compartments of single cells or small subdomains of non-cellular materials.
+This flexible definition allows tuning of the level of detail in a simulation from intracellular to continuum without switching simulation framework to examine the effect of changing the level of detail on a macroscopic outcome, e.g., by switching from a coupled ordinary-differential-equation (ODE) Reaction-Kinetics (RK) model of gene regulation to a Boolean description or from a simulation that includes subcellular structures to one that neglects them.